NVIDIA/spark-rapids/docs/FAQ.md

 Yes, DPP still works.
 It might not be as efficient as it could be, and we are working to improve it.

-DPP is not supported on databricks with the plugin.
+DPP is not supported on Databricks with the plugin.

 ### Is Adaptive Query Execution (AQE) Supported?